The 'Battle of Midway' was a naval battle of strategic significance fought in the Pacific Ocean between Japanese and US forces (4/7 June 1942).

 Carrier Division 5, comprising the 1st Mobile Force, Carrier Strike Force's two most advanced carriers, was therefore not available, which meant that Nagumo had only two-thirds of Japan’s fleet carriers at his disposal: Kaga and Akagi constituting Carrier Division 1, and Hiryu and Soryu constituting Carrier Division 2.
 This was the result partially of fatigue as the Japanese carriers had been in constant operation, including raids on Darwin in Australia’s Northern Territory and Colombo in Ceylon, since 7 December 1941.
 Nonetheless, the 1st Mobile Force, Carrier Strike Force sailed with 248 aircraft on the four carriers: 60 on Akagi, 74 on Kaga that had an oversize Nakajima B5N2 'Kate' single-engined torpedo bomber squadron, 57 on Hiryu and 57 on Soryu.

 In addition, Nagumo’s carrier force suffered from several defensive deficiencies.
 Japanese carrier anti-aircraft guns and associated fire-control systems had several design and layout failings which limited their capabilities.
-The Imperial Japanese navy’s combat air patrol thinking was based on the use of too few fighter s, and was also hampered by an inadequate early warning system, including a lack of radar.
+The Imperial Japanese navy’s combat air patrol thinking was based on the use of too few fighters, and was also hampered by an inadequate early warning system, including a lack of radar.
 Moreover, poor radio communications with the fighter inhibited effective command and control of the combat air patrol.
 The carriers' escorting warships were deployed as visual scouts in a ring at long range rather than at close range as anti-aircraft escorts, a task for which they lacked training, doctrine and sufficient anti-aircraft guns.

 Japanese strategic reconnaissance arrangements before 'M' (i) were also in disarray.
 A picket line of Japanese submarines was late getting into position, in part as a result of Yamamoto’s haste, which let the US carriers reach their assembly point to the north-east of Midway without being detected.
 A second reconnaissance attempt, using Kawanishi H8K 'Emily' four-engined flying boats in the 'K' operation, to scout Pearl Harbor before the battle and detect whether or not the US carriers were present, was thwarted when the Japanese submarines assigned to refuel the flying boats discovered that the intended refuelling point, a hitherto deserted bay off French Frigate Shoals, was now occupied by US warships because the Japanese had carried out an identical mission in March.
 Yamamoto was thereby deprived of any knowledge concerning the movements of the US carriers in the period immediately preceding the battle.

-In preparing for the battle, Nimitz had one critical advantage: US cryptanalysts had partially broken the Japanese Navy’s JN-25b code.
+In preparing for the battle, Nimitz had one critical advantage: US cryptanalysts had partially broken the Imperial Japanese navy’s JN-25b code.
 Since a time early in 1942, the USA had been decoding messages stating that there would soon be an operation at objective 'AF'.
 The location of 'A' was initially unknown, but Commander Joseph Rochefort and his team at Station HYPO were able to confirm that it was Midway: Captain Wilfred Holmes devised a ruse of telling the base at Midway, by secure undersea cable, to broadcast an uncoded radio message stating that Midway’s water purification system had broken down.
 Within 24 hours, the code breakers picked up a Japanese message that 'AF was short of water'.
-No Japanese radio operators who intercepted the message seemed concerned that the Americans were broadcasting an uncoded signal that a major naval installation close to the Japanese threat ring was experiencing a water shortage, which could have tipped off Japanese intelligence officers that it was a deliberate attempt at deception.
+No Japanese radio operators who intercepted the message seemed concerned that the Americans were broadcasting an uncoded signal that a major naval installation close to the Japanese threat was experiencing a water shortage, which could have tipped off Japanese intelligence officers that it was a deliberate attempt at deception.

 HYPO was also able to determine the date of the attack as either 4 or 5 June, and to provide Nimitz with a complete Japanese order of battle.

-At this time the Japanese had a new codebook, but its introduction had been delayed, enabling HYPO to read messages for several crucial days.
+At this time the Japanese had a new codebook, but its introduction had been delayed, enabling HYPO to continue reading messages for several more crucial days.
 The new code, which took several days to be cracked, came into use on 24 May, but the important breaks had already been made.
 As a result, the Americans entered the battle with a good picture of where, when and in what strength the Japanese would appear.
 Nimitz knew that the Japanese had negated their numerical advantage by dividing their ships into four separate task groups, so widely separated that they were essentially incapable of mutual support.
 This dispersal resulted in few fast ships being available to escort the 1st Mobile Fleet, Carrier Strike Force, thus reducing the number of anti-aircraft guns protecting the carriers.
 Nimitz calculated that the aircraft on his three carriers, plus those on Midway island, gave the USA an approximate parity with Yamamoto’s four carriers, mainly because US carrier air groups were larger than those of the Japanese.
 The Japanese, by contrast, remained largely unaware of their opponent’s true strength and dispositions even after the battle had begun.

 The forces deployed by Japan and the USA for 'Mi' (ii) and the culminating Battle of Midway were considerable.